So, I had my Cochlear Implant Nucleus 7 activated at the end of May. Typically, it takes three to six months to adjust to the sounds of the implant.

 Medical and Physical Impact

 There have been some side effects due to the implant.
 My taste has changed, and I experience random daily dry mouth syndrome.
 As for taste, it is weird because the taste of food is vivid.
-I am not complaining as I had a weak taste bud before the surgery.
+I am not complaining, as I had a weak taste bud before the surgery.
 The dry mouth syndrome is a downfall but has not affected me to the point I would complain.

 I am making some quick progress.
-Some things I have done in the past month I never did before are:
+Some things I have done in the past month that I never did before are:

-- I can still hear the obnoxious crickets in my backyard and, they would be the main reason I would want to remain deaf.
+- I can still hear the obnoxious crickets in my backyard, and they would be the main reason I would want to remain deaf.

 - I can now hear my cats purr!